treehouses/treehouses.github.io/pages/vi/sshpi.md

 ### Rename Pi by Github Name

 To rename your Raspberry Pi, run `treehouses rename "username"` and replace `username` with your Github username.

-**Note for later:** Every time you use a new image on your RPI, the `known_hosts` file must be updated for ssh to connect without an error.
-Instructions can be found on the [FAQ](https://treehouses.io/#!pages/vi/faq.md) page.

 ## Tor
 Tor is a computer network run by volunteers worldwide.
 Each volunteer runs what is called a relay, which is just a computer that runs software allowing users to connect to the Internet via the Tor network.